Skip to main content

 Conclusion: The Integrated Theology of Maturity

 The survey of these interlinear texts reveals a coherent and magnificent theology of teleiosis.
-The "Great Purpose" of God, as posited in the user query, is nothing less than the reproduction of the Son's image in a corporate humanity.
+The "Great Purpose" of God, as posited here, is nothing less than the reproduction of the Son's image in a chosen humanity.

 • The Foundation: The "preceding commandment" of the Levitical Law was legally annulled (athetēsis) because it was "weak" (asthenes) and "useless" (anōpheles) for the purpose of perfection.
 It could not mature the conscience.